 One of the hardest and most intimidating things you’ll do on your way to earning a PhD in history is write a dissertation.
 Sitting in front of a blank computer screen can feel overwhelming when you consider the size of the task in front of you, and without an idea of how to proceed, it...
 Continue Reading →

 Welcome to Clio and the Contemporary!
 Here are a few steps you can take to get set up on our site after we've added you as an author.
 (If you want to write for us and aren't yet part of our team, send us an email by using the Contact page.)
 From any page on...
 Continue Reading →

 Clio and the Contemporary follows the principles of design laid out by Robin Williams and John Tollett in The Non-Designer’s Web Book, and expounded on in the context of digital history by Daniel J. Cohen and Roy Rosenzweig in Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web.
 (You can read...
 Continue Reading →

 Here is a checklist for preparing your post for publication: Draft your post in Word.
-When it is complete, email it to admin and we'll arrange for your post to be copyedited.
-After your post has been copyedited and is ready to be posted, copy and paste your piece as a new post on the...
+When it is complete, email it to the editors and we'll arrange for your post to be copyedited.
+After your post has been copyedited and is ready to be posted, copy and paste your piece as a new post on...
 Continue Reading →

 The narrative that centrist Democrats can win but progressives cannot seems to be everywhere in 2019.
 The underlying rationale is that Democrats lost in 2016 because Donald Trump won with white, blue-collar workers in rust-belt states.
 For Democrats to win in 2020, the party needs to nominate someone who can win those exact voters back...
 Continue Reading →